evanwills/do-JS-regex-stuff/README.md

 ## How "Do JS regex stuff" works

 So you have some dodgy text and you'd like to clean it up?
 Well you've come to the right place.

 In the _[js/action-functions.js](js/action-functions.js)_ file you need to write a function that does all the stuff you need for one action.

 Then you need to register that function so the app knows what to do.

 > `Do-JS-Regex-Stuff` now has the ability to call a server-side API.
 > This allows you to create actions that can do things that are not
-> as easy to do in JavaScript.
+> as easy to do in JavaScript.<br />
-> Currently I only have a [PHP implementation](README.php.md) of the server side API.
-And `Do-JS-Regex-Stuff` can only handle one output from the API, but I plan on implementing
+> Currently I only have a [PHP implementation](README.php.md) of the
+> server side API.
+And `Do-JS-Regex-Stuff` can only handle one output
+> from the API, but I plan on implementing

 ## The `action` function

 There are a few things you need to know about the `action` function:

 1. The function must have a unique name (so you don't override someone else's work).
 2. It must accept three parameters:
    1. __`input`__: {string} text from the main "Text to be modified" textarea
-   2. __`extraInputs`__: {object} list of key/value pairs where the key is the contents of the `name` attribute of the field and the value is a function that can be called to retrieve the value of that field
+   2. __`extraInputs`__: {object} list of key/value pairs where the
+      key is the contents of the `name` attribute of the field and the value is a function that can be called to retrieve the value of that field
       (see below for more info on extra fields that you can define when you register the function)
    3. __`GETvars`__: {object} list of all supplied GET variables from URL
 3. It must return a string (to be used as the replacement contents for the "Text to be modified" textarea
 4. It must be a pure function (i.e. it must not make changes to variables that are not defined within the function)

 ## Registering an `action` function

-After you've defined the function, you need to register it by calling doStuff.register(), which accepts an object with the following keys:
+After you've defined the function, you need to register it by calling `doStuff.register()`, which accepts an object with the following keys:

 1. __`func`__: {function} _[required]_ (forbidden/ignored for remote
    actions)<br />